chunkanglu/Obsidian-Notes/CSCC43/Database Design Theory.md

 $BG^+ = \{ B, G, A, C, D \}$
 $AF^+ = \{ A, F, D, E \}$
 ### Decomposition
-$F^+$ is set of all functional dependencies whiThis should not have $M \to N$ch hold on $F$
+$F^+$ is set of all functional dependencies which hold on $F$
 $F = \{ A \to B, B \to C \}$
 $A \to C$
 $A \to A$
 $B \to B$
 $AB \to A$
 $F^+ = \{ A^+ = \ldots, B^+ = \ldots, C^+ = \ldots, AB^+ = \ldots, AC^+ = \ldots, BC^+ = \ldots, ABC^+ = \ldots \}$
 ## Schema Decomposition
-- Decomposing and combining it back should result in the original
+- Decomposing and combining it back should result in the original (Lossless decomposition)
 - Lossy Decomposition
 	- Does it result in the same information as before
 	- Can cause spurious tuples
 		- creates data that was not originally there
-- Lossless decomposition
 ### Principles for Lossless decomposition
 - Both tables should have a common attribute
 - Common attributes should be candidate key of at least one relation